-Our breast department sees patients in the clinic who have either been to see their GP with a breast related problem (women and men), or who have been called for further assessment after their routine screening mammogram (women only).
-We offer a one-stop service during which a patient will be assessed and examined by one of the breast team, undergo imaging which may entail mammogram and ultrasound, including biopsy (taking a small sample of breast tissue) if required.
-If a problem is found that needs treatment, this will be explained to the patient, and the treatment planned and carried out by the breast surgery team.
+The Breast Department sees patients in the clinic who have either been referred by their GP with a breast related problem, or who have been called for further assessment after their routine screening mammogram.
+We offer a 'One-stop' service during which a patient will be assessed and examined by one of the breast team, undergo imaging which may entail a mammogram and/or an ultrasound scan, and a biopsy (taking a small sample of breast tissue) if required.
+The findings of these investigations will be explained to the patient and any treatment required planned and carried out by the Breast Surgery team.

 We work closely with the following departments:

 - Radiology Department - provides expert imaging for diagnosis and management of breast patients.

 - Nuclear Medicine Department - provides medicines that helps us with diagnosis and treatment of patients.